Does everyone need to file an income tax return?

 Gross income thresholds

-All taxpayers are eligible to claim a standard deduction, and if not the dependent of another taxpayer, then one exemption as well.
-The standard tax deduction and exemption amounts are fixed by the government before the tax filing season and generally increase for inflation each year.
+For 2018, all taxpayers are eligible to claim a standard deduction, and if not the dependent of another taxpayer.
+The standard tax deduction amounts are fixed by the government before the tax filing season and generally increase for inflation each year.

-Since your income that is equal to or less than the sum of the exemption and standard deduction is not taxable, the IRS doesn't require you to file a return in years your income doesn't exceed that sum.
+Your income that is equal to or less than the standard deduction is not taxable, the IRS doesn't require you to file a return in years your income doesn't exceed that sum.
 When determining whether you need to file a return, you don't include tax-exempt income.
-In 2017 for example, if you are under age 65 and single, you must file a tax return if you earn $10,400 or more, which is the sum of the 2017 standard deduction for a single taxpayer plus one exemption.
+In 2018 for example, if you are under age 65 and single, you must file a tax return if you earn $12,000 or more, which is the 2018 standard deduction for a single taxpayer.

 Income thresholds for taxpayers 65 and older